2025–26 Mercer Bears men's basketball team

-The 2025–26 Mercer Bears men's basketball team represents Mercer University during the 2025–26 NCAA Division I men's basketball season.
-The Bears, led by second-year head coach Ryan Ridder, play their home games at Hawkins Arena in Macon, Georgia as members of the Southern Conference (SoCon).
+The 2025–26 Mercer Bears men's basketball team represented Mercer University during the 2025–26 NCAA Division I men's basketball season.
+The Bears, led by second-year head coach Ryan Ridder, played their home games at Hawkins Arena in Macon, Georgia as members of the Southern Conference (SoCon).

 Previous season

 The Bears finished the 2024–25 season 14–19, 6–12 in SoCon play, to finish in eighth place.
 They defeated Western Carolina, before falling to top-seeded Chattanooga in the quarterfinals of the SoCon tournament.

 Preseason

 On October 1, 2025, the SoCon released their preseason coaches poll.
 Mercer was picked to finish eighth in the conference.